clnbtlr/StirlingEngine/README.md

 The zero position of the angle sensor needs to be set correctly so that during operation, the measured angle increases.
 The zero position is the angle reading corresponding to the highest point of piston in degrees.
 It will vary based on how the magnet was assembled to the flywheel shaft.
 Using the Arduino IDE, uncomment the Serial.print(angle) line in the stirlingEngine.ino sketch and upload it to the Arduino micro.

 Slowly rotate the flywheel by hand until the piston is at its maximum height, read the angle value in the Serial monitor and then update the zeroPos variable in the sketch.
 The Serial.print(angle) line can be commented out now again.
-Update the geometric variables in the script if necessary for a different model of stirling engine.
+Update the geometric variables in the script if necessary for a different model of Stirling engine.
 Upload the updated sketch to the Arduino micro again.

 The real-time values for the pressure and volume can now be monitored in the Serial Plotter window.

 ## Running a test

 Fill a mug with hot water from a kettle.
 Measure its temperature (i.e. the hot reservoir temperature) using a thermometer/thermistor/thermocouple.
 Measure ambient temperature (i.e. the cold reservoir temperature).
-Place the stirling engine on top of the mug and wait a few minutes for the hot plate to heat up.
+Place the Stirling engine on top of the mug and wait a few minutes for the hot plate to heat up.
 Then by hand, spin the flywheel and it should start running freely.
 Direction of rotation is clockwise in the photos above.

 The almost sinusodial change in pressure and volume over time should be observed in the Ardunio IDE serial plotter window.
 The pressure signal leads the volume signal.